AhmedUKamel/CS241-Object-Oriented-Programming/Tasks/Task 6/Task 6.md

 # 1> which of the following classes defines a legal abstract class ?
 ___
-1. Not correct
+1. Incorrect
    * Abstract methods do not specify a body.
-2. Not correct
+2. Incorrect
    * Syntax error on token `abstract`.
-3. Not correct
+3. Incorrect
    * The abstract method unfinished in type A can only be defined by an abstract class.
-4. Not correct
+4. Incorrect
    * This method requires a body instead of a semicolon.
 5. Correct
 6. Correct